Equine Thrush: Symptoms, Causes & Treatment | Probiotic Spray | MicroMed

 - Previous history of Lameness

 TREATMENT: traditional treatment involves trimming away the loose, diseased frog tissue and applying an antibacterial such as dilute bleach.
-This can be followed up with applications of a mild astringent, such as Betadine®, or another anti-thrush product.
+Veterinarians often follow up with an applications of a mild astringent, such as Betadine®, or another anti-thrush product.